department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 - A current color photo of yourself. <br>
 <br>
 **The photo has to follow all the standards listed below.
 It must:**
-  - Show a full front view of your face and neck (with no hat, head covering, or head phones covering or casting shadows on your hairline or face), and
+  - Show a full front view of your face and neck (with no hat, head covering, or head phones covering or casting shadows on your hairline or face), **and**
-  - Be cropped from your shoulders up (much like a passport photo), and
+  - Be cropped from your shoulders up (much like a passport photo), **and**
-  - Show you with your eyes open and a neutral expression, and
+  - Show you with your eyes open and a neutral expression, **and**
-  - Be a square size and have a white or plain-color background (with no scenery or other people in the photo)
+  - Be a square size and have a white or plain-color background (with no scenery or other people in the photo), **and**
   - Be uploaded as a .jpeg, .png, .bmp, or .tiff file

  <a class="usa-button-primary va-button-primary" href="/veteran-id-card/index/">Apply for Your VIC</a>